 Affiliates of the Adviser may, in the ordinary course of their business, acquire for their own account or for the accounts of their advisory clients, significant (and possibly controlling) positions in the securities of companies that may also be suitable for investment by the Fund.
 The securities in which the Fund might invest may thereby be limited to some extent.
 For instance, many companies in the past several years have adopted so-called "poison pill" or other defensive measures designed to discourage or prevent the completion of non-negotiated offers for control of the company.
 Such defensive measures may have the effect of limiting the shares of the company that might otherwise be acquired by the Fund if the affiliates of the Adviser or their advisory accounts have or acquire a significant position in the same securities.
-However, the Adviser does not believe that the investment activities of its affiliates will have a material adverse effect upon the Fund in seeking to achieve its investment objectives.
-Securities purchased or sold pursuant to contemporaneous orders entered on behalf of the investment company accounts of the Adviser or the advisory accounts managed by its affiliates for their unaffiliated clients are allocated pursuant to principles believed to be fair and not disadvantageous to any such accounts.
+However, the Adviser does not believe that the investment activities of its affiliates will have a material adverse effect upon the Fund in seeking to achieve its investment objective.
+Securities purchased or sold pursuant to contemporaneous orders entered on behalf of the investment company accounts of the Adviser or the advisory accounts.
 In addition, all such orders are accorded priority of execution over orders entered on behalf of accounts in which the Adviser or its affiliates have a substantial pecuniary interest.
 The Adviser may on occasion give advice or take action with respect to other clients that differs from the actions taken with respect to the Fund.
 The Fund may invest in the securities of companies which are investment management clients of GAMCO.
 In addition, portfolio companies or their officers or directors may be minority shareholders of the Adviser or its affiliates.

-The Adviser currently serves as an investment adviser to the Fund pursuant to an Amended and Restated Investment Advisory Contract (the "Contract"), which was originally approved by the Fund's shareholders on May 11, 1992.
-Pursuant to the Contract, the Adviser furnishes a continuous investment program for the Fund's portfolio, makes the day to day investment decisions for the Fund, arranges the portfolio transactions of the Fund, and generally manages the Fund's investments in accordance with the stated policies of the Fund, subject to the general supervision of the Board.
+The Adviser currently serves as an investment adviser to the Fund pursuant to an Investment Advisory Agreement (the "Contract") which was originally approved by the Fund's sole shareholder on March 10, 1993.
+Pursuant to the Contract, the Adviser furnishes a continuous investment program for the Fund's portfolio, makes the day to day investment decisions of the Fund, arranges the portfolio transactions for the Fund, and generally manages the Fund's investments in accordance with the stated policies of the Fund, subject to the general supervision of the Board.
+For the services it provides, the Adviser is paid an annual fee based on the value of the Fund's average daily net assets of 0.50%.
+On April 27, 2007 the Board, including a majority of its Independent Directors, approved a permanent reduction in the contractual fee rate to 0.50% of the Fund's average daily net assets.
+The Advisor Class shares were first offered on May 1, 2007.